@synth_cinema: August 2021

 THE GREEN KNIGHT (2021)

 While a lot of fantasy films have tried to be the next Lord of the Rings, few have gone in another direction entirely.
 In this case there is a quest and there are various sinister portents.
-But the results aren't any kind of grandiose spectacle or crowd pleasing action.
+But the result isn't any kind of grandiose spectacle or crowd pleasing action.
 In fact there's a certain amount of hero deconstruction at work in David Lowery's eerie Arthurian tale.
 What makes a man a hero, or a myth?
 His true actions or the fiction left behind in his wake?
 What exactly is a knight?
 On top of this the story often falls into the horror trappings of a ghost story, or a movie about witchcraft.
 It's a nebulous adventure to say the least.
 But it's certainly worth examination.

 Review Roundup - Expendable Assets